It takes more work to create margin than it does to stay busy. Busy is the default. Margin takes intention.

 If you want more frequent reminders to pause, create space, and allow some of those unnamed things within you to rise to the surface, you can listen to my weekly podcast, The Next Right Thing.
 It’s short, it’s reflective, and best of all it’s free!

-Step Three: Some extra help to get started.
+Step Four: Some extra help to get started.

 If you’re looking for some thoughtful perspectives on making decision and creating space in your life for what matters most to you, here are a few posts I’ve written that might help.